exercism/prolog/exercises/practice/garden-party/.docs/instructions.md

 3. The chef who prepares Frybread brings Tonic.
 4. Mei brings Lassi.
 5. Winona does not prepare Pad Thai.
-6. The chef who brings the Amasi did not cook the Biryani
+6. The chef who brings the Lassi did not cook the Biryani

 Based on these clues, figure out: